Las Vegas Raiders vs. Chicago Bears NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Bears stats and trends

-- Chicago has two wins against the spread in four games this year.
+- Chicago has two wins against the spread in four games this season.

-- The Bears have been underdogs by 5.5 points or more two times this year and have not covered the spread once.
+- This season, the Bears are winless ATS when entering a game as an underdog of 5.5 points or more.

-- Chicago's games this season have hit the over on one of four set point totals (25%).
+- Chicago's games this season have gone over the total in one out of four opportunities (25%).

-- The Bears score nine fewer points per game (16) than the Raiders surrender (25).
+- The Bears rack up nine fewer points per game (16) than the Raiders allow (25).

 - The Bears have turned the ball over four times this season, one more turnover than the Raiders have forced (3).